Skip Navigation

 Taken either junior or senior year

-This course is designed to assist the Christian through an understanding and comprehension of not only Lutheran Doctrine but Christian Doctrine as a whole.
-Points of emphasis will include although not be limited to the development of some great religious leaders of our day, their thoughts, and how we are to reflect upon them.
+This course is designed to assist the Christian student through an understanding and comprehension of Christian Doctrine as a whole.
+Points of emphasis will include, although not be limited to; Systematic Theology of the Lutheran Church Missouri Synod, New Testament applications, Apologetics, and living one's faith in a contemporary society.